Singing Workshops are fun!

 Me in Bella, my little car, after the workshop

 Now for a bit of work on our 'head voice', for which we sang one of my favourites- Silent Night.
 We did this first to a nice 'ooo' sound, for richness, before putting the vowels back in and setting it a bit higher, which now seemed much easier after the workshop!

 We finished with a warm down- which is really important.
 A bit of humming was the order of the day, which is a great thing to do in the car on your way home from choir.

 After a few questions and a nice chat about the pros and cons of vibrato (I love it when it's natural), it was time to finish.
 It's always a joy to work with people who love to sing, we all really enjoyed ourselves!

 "Thank you for coming and giving us lots to think about and to practice.
 You’d obviously put a lot of thought into the session right from the Covid-19 awareness beforehand, through to providing guidance for our ageing voices.

 The practical advice for whole body awareness, engaging the correct muscles in singing posture and breathing techniques were really helpful.
 I find myself sitting straighter just thinking about it!"
 Jan

-You can find more lovely feedback from other people who enjoy singing with me on the Happy People page on my website.
+You can find more lovely feedback from other people who enjoy singing with me on the Meet my Students page on my website.

 Take care, thanks for reading and do visit again soon!